dbt-labs/metricflow-example/README.md

 ![](assets/open_in_browser.png)

-Enter your login information when prompted.

-To add your data, select PostgreSQL and fill out the fields with the following:\
+You will be prompted to go through the Metabase onboarding flow; once that's compeleted, you can add your data by selecting PostgreSQL and filling out the fields with the following:\
 **Display name**: ExampleDB\
 **Host**: \<Container ID>
 (Note: to obtain this, run 'docker ps' and copy the Container ID that corresponds to the Postgres image)![](assets/container_id.png)\